 Amazingly, last fall Nguyen scored another monster white-chinner, this one a 13-pounder hooked in the same spot as his state record.
 Where that is, exactly, he isn’t saying!

 “That is the way it goes sometimes,” agrees Capt.
 Mike Perri of the charter vessel Flying Connie out of Clinton.
 “The beauty of the Sound is that you can catch blackfish of any size in just about any place, as long as you get right on top of some sticky bottom.”

-Precision anchoring is the hard part to targeting blackfishing in the central and eastern portions of the Sound.
+Precision anchoring is the hard part of targeting blackfishing in the central and eastern portions of the Sound.
 Because the current pushes so hard though this area, most skippers avoid trying to double-anchor.
-Instead, they work hard to get into position over rocky bottom, ledges or wrecks and let the tide pin them in place.
+Instead, they work hard to get into position over rocky bottom, ledges, or wrecks and let the tide pin them in place.

 “Don’t be afraid to pull up and reset as many times as you need to,” advises Perri.
 “I do this for a living, and it sometimes takes me four or five tries to get the boat right where I want it.
 Once you’re in position, you can make small adjustments using your rudder.”